MODULHAUS/magazine/readme.md

 * personal insight and voodoo from our contributors
 * notable modules and repos
 * mad sciance and expeprimental arts
+* what else?
+Submit subjects and topics as issues!

 Plus actual code, open source goods, and community and conference listings.